 Data visualization is a useful tool to help users better understand trends, patterns, and insights within data.
 In Excel, this is achieved through charts and graphs that represent the data a user is attempting to understand.

 We understand that Excel is the go-to for many who are delving deep into data but less for designing clear and on-brand charts or paginated reports.
-This is why Datylon’s visualization tool integrates so well with Microsoft’s leading spreadsheet program.
-This integration allows users to create reusable graphs and charts, with features that help organize data, customize charts and graphs, and much more.
+This is why Datylon’s visualization tool combines so well with Microsoft’s leading spreadsheet program.
+This combination allows users to create reusable graphs and charts, with features that help organize data, customize charts and graphs, and much more.

 For beginners, using data visualization tools can be challenging with their varied features and diverse terminology.
 If you’re in this position, we are here to help you achieve a nuanced understanding of data interpretation and design principles, particularly deploying Excel for paginated reporting through the use of Datylon.